moneermasoud/Golden-Dragon-Crypter-v.1.0/README.md

 <p>SQL Server 2008 R2 / 2014 </p>
 <p>.NET freamwork v.4</p>
 Note : Please install the fonts before using a this App </h3>
+For Any Other Tools Go To My Telegram Channel : https://t.me/th3darklyChannel